Lobzikk/lms/README.md

  * Every 10 seconds in order to avoid losing data (autosave)
  * When restarting the server manually

+---

+# POST/GET requests
+To get all the info about workers, visit "/getExpressions" page and get the workers JSON To update info about operators, send POST requst to /opers with fields similar to one in `.env` (Prod, Sum, Div, Sub) with time set as number of seconds for each operator
+To add new expression go to "/newExpression" and send the POST request with just one field - Exp (expression in a form of a simple string)

+---

 # Server status codes:
  * 200, everything is fine
  * 400, expression isn't valid (division by zero or unsolvable expressions)